-For example, at Instamobile, we use haptics feedback for actions such as follow/add friend (in social network apps), add to cart (e-commerce), swipe right (dating), send message (chat), etc.
+For example, at Instamobile, we use haptics feedback for actions such as follow/add friend (in social network apps, such as the React Native Facebook Clone), add to cart (e-commerce), swipe right (dating), send message (chat), etc.

 Animations are part of the core mobile experiences.
 You must apply them in your mobile apps for any visual transition.
 Animations are a key differentiator factor between native mobile apps and their web counterparts.